FDA Pre-Subs: Best Practices, FAQs, and Examples

 Do you always do Pre-Subs? 🔗

-Unless there are time-constraints for the submission and the regulatory strategy is very clear, we do almost always suggest doing a Pre-Sub.
+Unless there are time-constraints for the submission and the regulatory strategy is very clear, we almost always suggest doing a Pre-Sub.

 What are typical Pre-Sub subjects? 🔗